How to Become a Physical Therapist: A Helpful Guide to a Rewarding Career

 What Does a Physical Therapist Do?

-Physical therapists (PT) are health professionals who help patients to properly recover from injuries or maintain abilities when facing conditions that may inhibit their movement.
-Within this role, you will have the opportunity to work in various healthcare settings, including hospitals, nursing homes, outpatient clinics, schools, and more.
+Physical therapists (PT) are health professionals who help patients properly recover from injuries or maintain abilities when facing conditions that may inhibit their movement.
+Within this role, you’ll have the opportunity to work in various healthcare settings, including hospitals, nursing homes, outpatient clinics, schools, and more.

 Some of the day-to-day responsibilities of the physical therapist occupation can include: